 The open form

 The epistemological potentialities of the open form are encountered in the engagement with form.
-The source of know-how and know-why is not to be found in the pure aesthetic of form, but in the relations between form and material.
+The source of knowing-how and knowing-why is not to be found in the pure aesthetic of form, but in the relations between form and material.
 The aesthetic of the open form is what undermines the reduction of form to its bare product when it mobilises and supports a process concerned with its potential values.
-These are assembled of the material constellations of a situation and thus give appearance to form.
-We are only to call form an open form when we can assure this mobilisation and ongoing support of a process.
-Project management in Urban Design sets out to re-assemble know-how and know-why in the relations of actors and situations in process.
+These are assembled of material constellations of a situation and thus give appearance to form.
+We are only to call form an open form when we can assure the mobilisation and ongoing support of a process.
+Project management in Urban Design sets out to re-assemble knowing-how and knowing-why in the relations of actors and situations in process.